2026 Board Nominations

 • Public Directors: Do not work for or attend an ATS member school.
 They bring an outside perspective, often from sectors like nonprofit leadership, education, or ministry.
 They serve four-year terms.

-• Audit Committee: Consists of three to five members who make recommendations to the BOC regarding the selection of the Commission’s auditors, oversee the auditor’s activities, set rules and processes for accounting and internal control, and assume other related responsibilities.
+• Consists of three to five members who make recommendations to both the Board of Directors and the Board of Commissioners.
+They advise regarding the selection of auditors, oversee auditors' activities, set rules and processes for accounting and internal control, and assume other related responsibilities.

 How Does the Nomination Process Work?